sakaiproject/sakai/basiclti/docs/sakai_lti_api.md

 Configuration
 =============

-In order to enable the Basic LTI Tool Provider, you must add the following values to the **sakai.properties** for your server:
+In order to enable the LTI Tool Provider, you must add the following values to the **sakai.properties** for your server:

-    basiclti.outcomes.enabled=true
+    lti.outcomes.enabled=true
-    basiclti.roster.enabled=true
+    lti.roster.enabled=true
-    basiclti.settings.enabled=true
+    lti.settings.enabled=true

 Note: After the LTI 2.1.1 / Sakai 2.9.3 release these four parameters default to "true".
 See <https://jira.sakaiproject.org/browse/BLTI-263>